Coronavirus digest: France cuts COVID-19 isolation time | DW | 02.01.2022

 Fully vaccinated people in France who test positive will only have to isolate for seven days, and can leave quarantine after five with a negative test.
 The UK, meanwhile, refuses to curb large events.
 DW has the latest.

-Starting Monday, fully vaccinated people who test positive for the coronavirus will only have to isolate for seven days and can leave quarantine after five days if they show a negative test, Veran told the French newspaper Le Journal du Dimanche.
+Starting Monday, fully vaccinated people who test positive for COVID-19 will only have to isolate for seven days and can leave quarantine after five days if they show a negative test, Veran told the French newspaper Le Journal du Dimanche.

 Unvaccinated people would have to quarantine for 10 days and their isolation time could be shortened to seven days with a negative test, he said.